tlestang/ntd-model-sch/README.md

 - InterventionType : the type of intervention, Treatment, Vaccine
 - min age : the minimum age of the intervention recipients
-- max age : the maximum age of the intervention recipients Then one column for each time point of application of the intervention, containing the coverage percentage
+- max age : the maximum age of the intervention recipients
+- Then one column for each time point of application of the intervention, containing the coverage percentage.

 Example row: